-The secured baggage net is taut \mathbf{w} \triangle .
+The secured baggage net is taut $\Rightarrow \Delta$.

-• Carefully unhook the baggage net hooks from the fastening rings "" Fig. 173 (1).

-• Carefully unhook the baggage net hooks from the fastening rings " Fig. 173 (2).
+- Carefully unhook the baggage net hooks from the fastening rings \Rightarrow Fig. 101 (1). - Carefully unhook the baggage net hooks from the fastening rings \Rightarrow Fig. 101 (2).

 The elastic baggage net stretches when it is secured to the luggage compartment fastening rings.
 The secured baggage net is taut.
-The hooks on the net can cause injury if the net is incorrectly hooked or unhooked.
+The hooks on the baggage net can cause injury if the net is incorrectly hooked or unhooked.

-- Always ensure that the hooks do not suddenly release from the fastening rings when hooking or un-hooking. - Always keep your face and eyes protected at a safe distance to avoid injury should a hook slip while hooking or unhooking. - Always engage the hooks in the order given.
+• Always ensure that the hooks do not suddenly release from the fastening rings when hooking or un-hooking.

+• Always keep your face and eyes protected at a safe distance to avoid injury should a hook slip while hooking or unhooking.

+• Always engage the hooks in the order given.
 If a baggage net hook springs back this can cause injury.

-Roof carrier
+Roof carrier system

 The vehicle roof has been designed to optimise aerodynamics.
-For this reason, conventional roof carrier systems cannot be secured to the roof water drain channel.
+For this reason, conventional roof carrier systems cannot be secured to the roof rails.
 Given that the water drains have been incorporated into the roof for aerodynamic reasons, only the SEAT approved basic supports and roof carrier systems can be used.